↓

 This section is an incredibly difficult one to design and write for two reasons.

 First and foremost, there are a lot of special tests administered by the Public Service Commission.
-According to their website as of July 23, 2019, they have six tests designed for administrative support; eleven tests for officer level (plus two others that have been retired or replaced); twelve more for management level; and six “other” ones including three forms of second language ability, plus some other unique ones for management.… Read the rest
+According to their website as of July 23, 2019, they have six tests designed for administrative support; eleven tests for officer level (plus two others that have been retired or replaced); twelve more for management level; and six “other” ones including three forms of second language ability, plus some other unique ones for management.
+That’s thirty-five possible tests that the PSC offers.
+All of them ranging from slightly to radically different, all of them separate tests.
+It is hard therefore to describe strategies that fit them in groups as opposed to analysing each test.

 Posted in HR Guide | Tagged competitions, government, HR Guide, human resources, references | Leave a reply